MASQ-Project/Node/README.md

 #### Running a Decentralized SubstratumNode locally

 There are several more options that are available for running decentralized.
 Here is a list of them and their meanings:

+* `--blockchain_service_url <url>` An optional URL that should point to an Infura, Geth, or Parity HTTP endpoint.
+Not supplying a URL will direct blockchain traffic through the Substratum Network, allowing those nodes that do supply the URL to talk to the blockchain on your behalf.

 * `--ip <IP address>` This is the public IP address of your SubstratumNode: that is, the IP address at which other SubstratumNodes can contact yours.
 If you're in a fairly standard residential situation, then this will be the IP